Oleg Sentsov's new film premieres in Berlin ahead of film festival | DW | 19.02.2020

 "Because that is completely absurd, it took me years to start writing, but the idea stayed with me so the actual writing took only a few days."

-The film "Numbers" is running in the competition of the Berlin International Film Festival, which opens on Thursday.
+The film Numbers is running in the Special section of the Berlin International Film Festival, which opens on Thursday.
 It is a traditional venue for politically ambitious films.

 For Oleg Sentsov, the film festival is a good opportunity to meet with international filmmakers and speak to the audience.
 He will no longer let anyone tell him to shut up, he says.
 "When I meet politicians in Europe, of course I talk to them about Ukrainian prisoners, but I also support Russian prisoners," he says.
 "There is this person called Putin and I support anyone who stands up against him."